Power of Attorney

 Talking about legal documents is sometimes confusing and overwhelming, particularly if you are a family caregiver.
 Taking care of a senior loved one can be challenging enough, without having to worry about complicated paperwork and legal issues.
-However, our estate planning attorneys in Palm Desert cannot emphasize enough how crucial it is for all seniors to have certain documents in place, such as a power of attorney.
+However, our estate planning attorneys in Southern California cannot emphasize enough how crucial it is for all seniors to have certain documents in place, such as a power of attorney.
 This is because financial and medical powers of attorney–POAs–provide peace of mind that cannot be acquired any other way.
 Below are some essential facts on what these documents are and why they are a vital part of any senior’s estate plan.

 What is a Power of Attorney?

 Generally speaking, a power of attorney is a legal document that allows someone to act on behalf of another individual.
 With such a document in place, the older adult in your life has the peace of mind that comes from knowing that decisions concerning his or her medical care and financial life will never end up in the hands of a stranger.